elastos/Elastos/SPV.CPP/README.md

 # Elastos.ELA.SPV.Cpp

 ## Summary
-SPV SDK and wallet.
+This repository is a basic library aimed to provide a serials of wallet related interfaces for anyone who want to build a wallet themselves.

 ## Build on Ubuntu/MacOs
 ### Check the required tools
-Make sure your computer have installed the required below:
+Make sure your computer have installed the required packages below:
 * [git](https://www.git-scm.com/downloads)
 * [cmake](https://cmake.org/download)
 * [libboost](https://www.boost.org/)